jonada182/linkedin-scraper/README.md

 #### Using npm

-1. To run the application in development mode: `npm run dev`
+1. To run the application in development mode: `npm start`
-2. To build the application for production: `npm run build`

 ### API Usage